The rare decays $h^0\rightarrow Z\gamma,V Z$ in the NB-LSSM: The numerical analyses

-As the mass of Higgs boson within $3\sigma$ experimental limits and the signal strengths of Higgs decays within $2\sigma$ experimental limits, we also display the scatter points of some sensitive parameters in FIG.\ref{fig3}(e) and (f) and consider their effects on the signal strengths of Higgs decays.
-FIG.\ref{fig3}(e) indicates that as the value of the parameter $\frac{\lambda*v_S}{\sqrt{2}}$ ($\frac{\lambda*v_S}{\sqrt{2}}$ is similar to the $\mu$ parameter of the MSSM) continuously increases, the reasonable parameter space of the parameter $\kappa$ continuously decreases.
+As the mass of Higgs boson within $3\sigma$ experimental limits and the signal strengths of Higgs decays within $2\sigma$ experimental limits, we further display the scatter points of selected sensitive parameters in Fig.\ref{fig3}(d) and (e).
+Fig.\ref{fig3}(d) indicates that as the value of the parameter $\frac{\lambda*v_S}{\sqrt{2}}$ (which plays a role analogous to the MSSM $\mu$ parameter) continuously increases, the allowed range of the parameter $\kappa$ continuously decreases.
 That is, the scanning space of $|\kappa|$ decreases as $\frac{\lambda*v_S}{\sqrt{2}}$ increases.
-When $\kappa<0$, there are almost no scan points where $\lambda_2>0.5$, and as the value of $\frac{\lambda*v_S}{\sqrt{2}}$ increases, the scan points of $\lambda_2$ tend more towards -1.5.
+When $\kappa<0$, there are almost no scan points with $\lambda_2>0.5$, and as the value of $\frac{\lambda*v_S}{\sqrt{2}}$ increases, the scan points of $\lambda_2$ tend to approach -1.5.
 On the contrary, when $\kappa>0$, there are almost no scan points where $\lambda_2<-1.0$, and as the value of $\frac{\lambda*v_S}{\sqrt{2}}$ increases, the scan points of $\lambda_2$ tend more towards 1.5.
+Therefore, being compatible with the experimental measurements of Higgs signal strength, the couplings $\lambda$, $\lambda_2$, $\kappa$ and the VEV $v_S$ of Higgs singlet $S$ possess correlations with one another, and impose stringent constraints on the Yukawa structure in the Higgs sector.

-Therefore, the parameter $\frac{\lambda*v_S}{\sqrt{2}}$ is approximately proportional to $|\lambda_2|$.
-In addition, in FIG.\ref{fig3}(f), the signal strength of $\mu_{Z\gamma}^{gg}$ tends to 1 when $\lambda$ increases, and the NP correction becomes weaker.
-Additionally, the scatter points with "rainbow" also indicates that a smaller value of $v_S$ will make a greater NP contribution to the signal strength of Higgs rare decays.
+In Fig.\ref{fig3}(e), the signal strength $\mu_{Z\gamma}^{ggF}$ tends to approach 1 when $\lambda$ increases, and its NP correction becomes weaker.
+Additionally, the scatter points with "rainbow" indicates that a smaller value of $v_S$ will make a greater NP contribution to the signal strength of rare Higgs decays.
+And as the value of parameter $\lambda$ increases, the values of $v_S $ consistent with the experimental constraints tend to decrease, leading to larger Higgs signal strengths.
+This indicates that there is a tightly correlated adjustment between these two parameters and exist an obvious influence on the rare Higgs decay observables.

-In order to analyze more clearly the variation of signal strength of Higgs boson with parameters, we will discuss the one-dimensional curve graph as follows.
+To illustrate the parameter dependence more transparently, we next present one-dimensional scans for representative benchmark choices.
 We select some suitable parameter spaces for our numerical discussion.